nik-rev/ferrishot/CONTRIBUTING.md

 - `app.rs` holds the `App` struct which contains all information about the program.
 - `App::view` is the entry point for rendering of all the elements.
-- `message.rs` holds `Message` enum which defines all events that can happen which mutate the `App`'s state.
+- `message.rs` holds `Message` enum which defines all events that can happen which mutate the `App`'s state. `App::update` responds to this.
-- `App::update` responds to a `Message` and mutates state.
+- `config/mod.rs` defines each config option.
+Make sure to also update `default.kdl` when modifying the config.

 100% of the code is documented.
 To take advantage of that you can use `cargo doc --document-private-items --open`.